githubteacher/intuit-july-for-developers/ddiwakar-SanDiego.md

 My home town has Sea World
+San Diego also has awesome zoo and wild safari.